ajitdavis/Envhydr/README.md

 ## LSTM modeling
 Long term short term memory modeling is a type of recurrent neural network that can be used to do time series analysis.
 It uses steps previous steps to predict forward.
 I created a model with a lag on 1 that has a Mean Absolute Error of 1.17 for the test data.
 This compares to the MAE of 1.319124 for my time series model.

+### Core Concept
+The core concept of LSTM’s are the cell state, and it’s various gates.
+The cell state act as a transport highway that transfers relative information all the way down the sequence chain.
+You can think of it as the “memory” of the network.
+The cell state, in theory, can carry relevant information throughout the processing of the sequence.
+So even information from the earlier time steps can make it’s way to later time steps, reducing the effects of short-term memory.
+As the cell state goes on its journey, information get’s added or removed to the cell state via gates.
+The gates are different neural networks that decide which information is allowed on the cell state.
+The gates can learn what information is relevant to keep or forget during training.

 ![](./Images/LSTM_plot.png)